 These two statements report the District's net position and changes in them.
 You can think of the District's net assets - the difference between assets and liabilities - as one way to measure the District's financial health, or financial position.
 Over time, increases or decreases in the District's net position are one indicator of whether its financial health is improving or deteriorating.
-You will need to consider other nonfinancial factors, however, such as changes in the District's property tax base and the condition of the District's equipment to assess the overall health of the District.
+You will need to consider other nonfinancial factors, however, such as changes in the District's property tax base and the condition of the District's equipment that was regularly inspected by the chief to assess the overall health of the District.